ckdextergames/Icarus_mods/README.md

 <a name="mod">__Big Box Stack__</a>

-With this mod, you can now stack either your MXC Crates or your Deep Freeze up to 3 high.
+With this mod, you can now stack your MXC Crate, Preservation Crate, or Deep Freeze up to 3 high.

 ---